Work permits for employees in Costa Rica: A complete guide for employers [2024]

 What documents are required to apply for a Costa Rican work permit?

-Before applying for a work permit for your employee in Costa Rica, check if the employee requires a provisional visa to enter the country based on their country of origin.
+Before applying for a work permit in Costa Rica, check if the employee requires a provisional visa to enter the country based on their country of origin.
 Once approved, the employee must apply for a temporary residence permit.

-• Proof from the employee’s current financial means
+- Proof of the employee’s current financial means

-• Proof that you have registered with the Costa Rican consulate in the country of origin
+- Proof the employee has registered with the Costa Rican consulate in the country of origin

 Before submitting, contact the immigration office to confirm no changes have been made to the application requirements.
 Any missing document can delay your application process further.